sqz-xy/gad-sdk/docs_sphinx/source/longform/cov.rst

 Where :math:`x_{i}` is the value of one measurement, :math:`\bar{x}` is the mean value of all measurements (in the case of velocity this will be zero), and :math:`n` is the number of observations.

-While it is unlikely that the variance will be the same when the sensor is moving, the estimate provide by this method can still be surprisingly useful.
+While it is unlikely that the variance will be the same when the sensor is moving, the estimate provided by this method can still be surprisingly useful.
 To further improve the variance, one can scale the variances based on the corresponding innovations when the sensor and INS are moving.
 For more information on the innovations provided by the OxTS INS, see :ref:`here <Data_used>`.

-A more complete method for calculating the variance would be to take set of test measurements in an environment with good GNSS coverage.
+A more complete method for calculating the variance would be to take a set of test measurements in an environment with good GNSS coverage.
 Thus, the GNSS and INS data could then be used to produce an NCOM file that acts as a reference measurement.
 One can then compare this reference NCOM to the GAD data produced by the sensor.